foselab/SimulationDrivenFMEA_Bikes/README.md

 # Failure Modes and Effects Analysis: An Experience from the E-Bike Domain

+This repository contains the necessary files to replicate the experiments described in the *Failure Modes and Effects Analysis: An Experience from the E-Bike Domain* paper.
+The experiments involve using the Simulink® Fault Analyzer tool and Simulink models to evaluate model safety against faults.

+## Repository Folders

+This repository contains a folder called `Replication_Package`.
+The folder contains:

+- two Simulink models (one including only faults, and one including mitigation strategies).
+- all figures used in the paper and reporting the simulation results with all the analyzed faults.
+- the transcripts of the structured interview we conducted with our domain expert.

+## Requirements

+To run the experiments and be able to open the Simulink models, ensure the following software is installed:

+- [MATLAB](https://it.mathworks.com/products/matlab.html?requestedDomain) version R2024a or newer (we used R2024a Update 5 - 24.1.0.2653294) and the following Add-Ons:
+ - Simulink
+  - Simulink Test
+  - Simscape Electrical (Simscape)
+  - Parallel Computing Toolbox
+  - Simulink Fault Analyzer R2024a v24.1

 ## Step 1: Approach to the Model

 - Open the Simulink model from the corresponding folder: